smcalilly/writer/README.md

 A CLI to write without pause.
 Based upon [note.sh](https://github.com/hachibu/note.sh) - "A simple shell script for managing your random daily notes."
 Use `note.sh` if you want a simple note taking CLI.
 Use `writer` if you want a slightly less simple and somewhat opinionated (if you want) writing CLI.

 ## Installation
-Install with this clunky command:
+Install with this clunky command, with `WRITER_DIR` set as the directory name where you want your writing to live:
 ```
 (curl https://raw.githubusercontent.com/smcalilly/writer/main/download.sh | WRITER_DIR='writer' bash) && cd "$WRITER_DIR" && .src/install.sh
 ```

-This will download all the code, then walk you through some steps to setup your writer.
-Set `WRITER_DIR` to the name of the directory where you want your writing to live.
+This will download all the code and walk you through some steps to install your writer.
+Set

 ## Write with it
 If you want to make an alias for the command, in your shell's startup file, add: